 The population is ageing, and while being physically active keeps us healthy, our level of activity typically declines as we age.
-Physical activity is identified as a ‘best buy’ for public health, and interventions delivered in community settings have been shown to be effective and cost-effective.
+Physical activity is identified as a ‘best buy’ for public health.
+Interventions delivered in community settings have been shown to be effective and cost-effective.
 The Institute of Public Health (in Ireland and Northern Ireland) explains some of their work in this area.

 Written by Prof. Roger O’Sullivan and Dr. Conor Cunningham, Institute of Public Health (in Ireland and Northern Ireland)